Four Communities

 2021 Winner

-In 2021, the Four Communities Volunteer Fire Department applied for a grant for much-needed protective gear.
-FCFD received and outfitted 10 firefighters with structural personal protective equipment funded through Gary Sinise Foundation's First Responder Outreach program.
+In 2021, the Four Communities Volunteer Fire Department was awarded a grant for much-needed protective equipment.
+With this grant, FCFD was able to outfitt 10 firefighters with structural personal protective equipment funded through the Gary Sinise Foundation's First Responder Outreach program.

 Fire House Subs